 Students can discontinue from a course without academic failure and financial penalty prior to the census date in each session.
 Students can also discontinue from a course after this date, but before the end of the teaching period without academic penalty only.
 Both these discontinuation dates are specified in the UNSW calendar.
 To withdraw from a course after both the discontinuation dates have passed, you will need special permission, which is only granted in exceptional circumstances.
 Details can be found here.

-Students who wish to overload (i.e. take more than 24 UoC in a semester, or more than 12 UoC in Summer Term) must apply for permission.
+Students who wish to overload (i.e. take more than 18 UoC in a term, or more than 12 UoC in Summer Term) must apply for permission.

 Program leave may be granted to enrolled domestic Undergraduate and Postgraduate students wishing to discontinue their current enrolment with the intention of resuming their studies at a later date.
-Leave is generally restricted to no more than two semesters over the duration of a student's enrolment in a Program.
-Applications for leave in excess of two semesters will be approved only in exceptional circumstances at the discretion of the Program Authority.
+Leave is generally restricted to no more than three terms over the duration of a student's enrolment in a Program.
+Applications for leave in excess of three terms will be approved only in exceptional circumstances at the discretion of the Program Authority.
 Program leave is not usually available to international students.

 Rules and Regulations for program leave and information about how to apply can be found at myUNSW.